UsabilityEngineering/ux-portfolio-Rguzman41/j02/README.md

 ## Ricardo Guzman - 11 May 2023

 In 2015, after pleading with my dad, I finally got the Xbox One.
 As a hardcore gamer, I was all about that next-level immersion and excitement.
 Since I had been using the Xbox 360 before that, it only made sense to stick with the Xbox console.
 The moment I powered on the console, my senses were bombarded with a user interface that initially overwhelmed me.
-To give you an idea, this is the Xbox One and its interface as it looked back then.
+To give you an idea, this is the Xbox One and its interface as it looked when I got it.

 ![image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTyRPIP1cMQCAdewy0akNZoEnZxggQArn-Amg&usqp=CAU)
 ![image](https://www.justpushstart.com/wp-content/uploads/2015/09/Xbox-One-November-Dashboard.jpg)